jyn514/flower/README.md

 # `flower`: a static site generator that grows with you

-Stop procrastinating, start writing.
-`flower` gives you good defaults without sacrificing extensibility.
+Stop procrastinating, start writing: `flower` gives you good defaults without sacrificing extensibility.
 It scales up all the way from a tiny site with a single markdown file all the way to custom build commands, custom syntax highlighters, pluggable template languages, and complicated site structures.

 You can get started writing right away without spending hours getting set up, and without worrying about whether your SSG will still meet your needs in a year.

-`flower` is for programmers who are tired of working with SSG's that give you a 'fake' language and sharply restrict what you can build, in ways that you don't realize until you've used the tool for weeks.
+`flower` is for programmers who are tired of working with SSG's where doing 'complicated' things is like trying to parse HTML in Bash, and where you don't discover what they consider 'complicated' until you've used the tool for weeks.

 `flower`’s guiding principles are:
 1. [It’s your site, you should control what’s on it](https://jyn.dev/operators-not-users-and-programmers/).